 Let’s say your target customer visits a mall with friends.
 While some of them are busy window shopping, she finds a QR code on one of your promotion creatives.
 It’s a surprise Christmas gift from your brand.
 She scans it—well because she is curious and who doesn’t like surprises.
 In an instant, she is the owner of a 30% discount m-coupon.

-The Vantiv ShopTalk Survey, conducted by Socratic Technologies, surveyed 500 consumers in Nov 2016.
+The Vantiv ShopTalk Survey surveyed 500 consumers in Nov 2016.
 The survey aimed to understand their experience and preferences on redeeming offers.
 As per the survey, 24% Millennials and 18% Gen Xers preferred scanning a QR Code to redeem an offer.

 One can easily create an m-coupon landing page with Scanova QR Code Generator.

-In 2018 Amazon started using its own custom QR Codes—Amazon SmileCodes—to give offers to its customers.
-These SmileCodes can only be scanned using the Amazon app.
+In 2018 Amazon started using its own custom QR Codes—Amazon SmileCodes.
+These SmileCodes give discount deals and offer to customers.
+And customers can scan them using the Amazon app.
 One can find them on delivery packaging of products ordered from Amazon.

 6. Create a giant QR Code